Decoupling GDP from CO2 Emission - Only If You’re Rich Enough?

 Figure 5: CO2 vs GDP per Capita for some countries with different trend

-A country needs to be rich first, at around 20,000 USD GDP per Capita before they can decouple their CO2 emission from GDP.
+The Figure 5 shows that 20,000 is a tipping point - where some affluent countries started to be able to decoupling their CO2 emission from GDP.
 To be rich, a country will have to use more energy, and likely to produce more CO2 emissions because of that.
-Even using a modest estimation of 5% GDP growth, and 2% inflation rate, it will take 7 years, before Indonesia can reach 20,000 USD per Capita level.
+As context, a modest estimation of 5% GDP growth, and 2% inflation rate, it will take 7 years, before Indonesia can reach 20,000 USD per Capita level.

 Show Code